 I was born in Singapore.
-My parents came from China.
 My mother was born in Fuzhou and my father was born in Shanghai.
 They migrated to Singapore separately, got married, and I was born.
 I have two siblings, both younger brothers.

 I received my kindergarten education at Nanyang Kindergarten, my elementary education at Nanyang Primary School, my middle school education at Chinese High School, my high school education at National Junior College, my undergraduate education (electrical engineering) at the National University of Singapore, and my graduate education (MS and PhD) (computer engineering) at the University of Louisiana at Lafayette.